An Aortic Aneurysm is an enlargement of the largest artery of the body (the Aorta) more than 1.5 times of its normal diameter.

 EVAR involves small cuts in the patient’s groins and through these cuts the stent device is deployed in the patient’s Aneurysm to seal it off and to prevent it from Rupturing.

 This minimally invasive method does not require General Anaesthesia and shortens the patient’s ICU stay.
 Patients only have 2 small scars in the groin.

-Dr Cheng, consultant General and Vascular Surgeon, is currently a regional proctor for simple and complex EVAR procedures.
-He has been involved in teaching and training doctors in the region in this Life-saving procedure and has helped doctors in Vietnam kick start this procedure in their own hospitals.
+Dr Cheng, a vein doctor, consultant general and vascular surgeon in Singapore, is currently a regional proctor for simple and complex EVAR procedures.
+He has been involved in teaching and training doctors in the region in this life-saving procedure and has helped doctors in Vietnam kickstart this procedure in their own hospitals.